abrouet/ZerkZoeker/README.md

 ### General Description
 This web app (Zerk Zoeker) shows all locations of the graves at the cemeteries of Avelgem, Deerlijk and Waregem in Belgium.
+This project is part of #oSoc14.

 ### Installation
+## Backend
-Backend uses Silex, composer file included.
+-> Uses Silex, composer file included.
+-> Database needed, definitions included in database.sql ; designed and tested for mariadb / mysql.

 ### Copyright
 © OKFN Belgium vzw/asbl